Making change happen globally

 Michael Arthursson

-Michael Arthursson joined the Board of WaterAid international in June 2023 and is Chair of the Board of WaterAid Sweden.
-Michael is the Secretary General of The Centre Party (Centerpartiet) in Sweden.
-He has previously run companies with a focus on social issues and development, and has been active within the City of Stockholm, Stockholm County Council, the Red Cross and other non-profit organizations.
-Michael has board experience with many organisations including Danderyd Hospital, Randello Invest, the Swedish Association of Municipalities and the National Youth Council.
-He was one of the founders of the green liberal think-tank Fores and its first chairman of the board.
-Today, Michael works as an independent strategic advisor.
+Michael is Chair of WaterAid Sweden and joined the WaterAid International board in June 2023 and.
+He is the Secretary General of Centerpartiet in Sweden.
+He has run companies with a focus on social issues and development, and has been active within the City of Stockholm, Stockholm County Council, the Red Cross and other non-profit organisations.
+He was one of the founders of the green liberal think-tank Fores and its first board Chair.

 Portrait of Hiroaki Furumai